 Guitarist Gary Lucas found himself smack dab in the middle of two of America’s musical geniuses, Don ‘n’ Frank.
 Captain Beefheart and Frank Zappa were boyhood chums whose fates were inextricably linked, for better or worse, richer or poorer, in sickness and in health.
 Gary Lucas only learned the nuances of their relationship when he became not just Don’s manager but a member of Captain Beefheart’s Magic Band.
 The following is his remembrance of both men and a love letter to his mentor, Don Van Vliet.
-Fitting that it should run on what would have been the Captain’s 80th birthday.

 Don ‘n Frank.

 Don Glen Vliet (the “Van” came later by judicial fiat), and Francis Vincent Zappa (although “Frank” not “Francis” is what is actually written on Zappa’s birth certificate).

 Two names to conjure with, for sure.
 A couple of legendary avant-garde ubermenschen–childhood friends growing up miles from nowhere in the High Mojave Desert.
 Two peas in a misshapen pod…twin sons of different mothers—a fact made obvious whenever the bedrock of SoCal musical oddity is overturned for closer examination.

 “White ants runnin’ / Black ants crawlin’ / Yella ants dreamin’ / Brown ants longin’ / All those people longin’ to be free / Uhuru Ant Man Bee” — lyrics by Don Van Vliet a/k/a Captain Beefheart from the song “Ant Man Bee” as featured on Don’s 1969 magnum opus Trout Mask Replica